 Applying to a graduate program is a huge amount of work and can be challenging to navigate.
 The School of Oceanography acknowledges that these obstacles frequently make it more difficult for underrepresented students and/or students without resources and guidance to succeed at the application process.
 Both the students and the administration at the School of Oceanography are committed to increasing the diversity and representation of students at our school.
 The Graduate Application Mentorship Program (GAMP) was created to connect prospective students with current graduate students to help demystify the graduate application process and provide tips and guidance for submitting an application.
-Anyone looking to apply to the University of Washington School of Oceanography and current UW Oceanography undergraduate looking to apply here or elsewhere are encouraged to apply.
-Special consideration will be given to underrepresented students which includes (but is not limited to):
+Anyone looking to apply to the University of Washington School of Oceanography and current UW Oceanography undergraduates looking to apply here or elsewhere are encouraged to apply.

-GAMP is a group of graduate students volunteers at the University of Washington School of Oceanography.
-We come from a wide range of different backgrounds and represent all four disciplines (biological, chemical, physical, geology and geophysics).
-We are not directly involved in the application process, but want to share our insight as current graduate students to those trying to navigate the application process for the first time.
+GAMP is a group of graduate student volunteers at the University of Washington School of Oceanography.
+We come from a wide range of backgrounds and represent all four disciplines (biological, chemical, physical, geology and geophysics).
+We are not directly involved in the UW application and admission process, but want to share our insight as current graduate students to those trying to navigate the application process for the first time.